jxckgan/Mandelbrot-UnityApp/README.md

 <img align="right" width="300" height="300" src="https://github.com/JackGannonUK/Mandelbrot-UnityApp/blob/main/assets/mlogo.png">

-## About
+### About
-Mandelbrot-UnityApp is an application built in Unity - utilizing basic shadertoy scripts.
-Meaning it is swift, minimal and efficient.
-The only C# programming used is the camera controller; these scripts feature explanatory comments - making them comprehensible for neophytes / those who want to comprehend the inner mechanisms of the program.
-Mandelbrot-UnityApp features a slick camera controller, allowing you to glide deep within the Mandelbrot Set - exposing its innate beauty.
+Mandelbrot-UnityApp is an application built in Unity which utilises basic shadertoy scripts.
+Mandelbrot-UnityApp features a camera controller, allowing you to glide within the Mandelbrot Set.

-## Controls
+### Controls
-Mandelbrot-UnityApp features an exhaustive suite of tools that assist the user in navigating the Fractal.
+Below are the controls for navigating through the program:

  - W, A, S, D: Up, Down, Left, Right
  - I: Zoom In